DSC08859.JPG

 Serving our neighbors with generosity and love

-Good Neighbors Brooklyn helps run and support programs throughout Kings County aimed at serving our most at-risk populations: immigrants, refugees, single mothers, people experiencing homelessness or food scarcity, and the oppressed.
+Good Neighbors Brooklyn helps run and support programs throughout Brooklyn aimed at serving our most at-risk populations: immigrants, refugees, single mothers, people experiencing homelessness or food scarcity, and the oppressed.
 We would love your partnership — get involved!

 English Class